AllenSong2000/python-coursework-samples/pyspark-similarity-join/README.md

+# PySpark Transaction Similarity Join

 This project implements a **similarity join** over e-commerce transaction logs using **Jaccard similarity** and **prefix filtering** in **PySpark**.
 The goal is to find all transaction pairs with similarity ≥ τ (tau).

 ## Features
 - Transaction = set of purchased items
 - **Cross-year pairs only**; pairs are unique with `id1 < id2`
 - Output format: `(InvoiceNo1,InvoiceNo2):similarity`, sorted by IDs
 - Scales to large datasets using Spark DataFrame APIs and UDFs

 ## Project Structure
 ```